ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 <a name="Arrays_BubbleSort"></a>
 ### Bubble Sort
+Bubble sort is based on the methodoly that we constantly check adjacent elements that whether or not they are in particular sorted order.
+And if found to be wrongly arranged, we swap their positions.
+It can be seen that this method if applied n times on an array of length n, will result in a sorted array.
+We only run the iterations till the point we get a sorted array.
+Hence, if the array is already sorted then the complexity is O(N) and if in worst case we do O(N) work N times hence O(N^2).

 - Best Case : O(n)
 - Average Case : O(n^2)
 - Worst Case : O(n^2)